 Oral Medications for Blood Glucose Control

-Metformin remains the first-line medication, reducing glucose production by the liver and improving insulin sensitivity.
-Starting dose typically begins at 500mg once or twice daily with meals, gradually increasing to maximum dose of 2000-2550mg daily based on tolerance and glycemic response.
+Metformin remains the first-line medication, reducing hepatic glucose production and improving insulin sensitivity.
+The starting dose typically begins at 500mg once or twice daily with meals, gradually increasing to a maximum dose of 2000-2550mg daily based on tolerance and glycemic response.

-Common metformin side effects include gastrointestinal discomfort.
+Common side effects of metformin include gastrointestinal discomfort.
 Extended-release formulations reduce these effects.
-Vitamin B12 levels require annual monitoring as long-term metformin use may cause deficiency.
+Vitamin B12 levels require annual monitoring, as long-term metformin use may cause deficiency.

-Sulfonylureas like glipizide and gliclazide stimulate pancreatic insulin release.
-These medications work quickly but carry hypoglycemia risk, particularly with irregular meal timing.
+Sulfonylureas such as glipizide and gliclazide stimulate pancreatic beta-cell insulin secretion.
+These medications act quickly but carry risks, particularly when meal timing is irregular.
 Starting doses remain low, with glipizide beginning at 2.5-5mg daily and gliclazide at 40-80mg daily.

-DPP-4 inhibitors including sitagliptin and linagliptin enhance the body’s incretin system, increasing insulin release when blood glucose rises while suppressing glucagon.
+DPP-4 inhibitors, including sitagliptin and linagliptin, enhance the body’s incretin system, increasing insulin secretion when blood glucose rises while suppressing glucagon secretion.
 These medications rarely cause hypoglycemia when used alone and require no dose adjustment for meal timing.

-SGLT2 inhibitors such as empagliflozin and dapagliflozin work through the kidneys, causing glucose excretion in urine.
-Beyond glucose control, these medications provide cardiovascular and kidney protection.
+SGLT2 inhibitors, such as empagliflozin and dapagliflozin, act in the kidneys to promote urinary glucose excretion.
+Beyond glucose control, these medications provide protection against cardiovascular and renal complications.
 Genital yeast infections represent the most common side effect, particularly in women.

 Injectable Medications Beyond Insulin

 GLP-1 receptor agonists mimic natural incretin hormones, enhancing insulin secretion while suppressing glucagon and slowing gastric emptying.
-Weekly formulations like dulaglutide and semaglutide offer convenience with consistent glucose control.
+Weekly formulations such as dulaglutide and semaglutide provide convenience while maintaining consistent glycemic control.

-These medications promote weight loss averaging 3-5kg over 6 months.
-Starting with lower doses minimizes nausea, the primary side effect.
-Semaglutide begins at 0.25mg weekly for 4 weeks before increasing to 0.5mg, with potential increases to 1mg or 2mg based on response.
+These medications promote weight loss, averaging 3-5kg over 6 months.
+Starting with lower doses minimises nausea, the primary side effect.
+Semaglutide is initiated at 0.25mg weekly for 4 weeks, then increased to 0.5mg, with potential further increases to 1mg or 2mg based on response.

 💡 Did You Know?